Then in 1995 thousands of women stopped taking it because of reports that it increased the risk of blood clots.

 So on I went, using the method to help me get pregnant when the time came, and following the LAM rules when I was breastfeeding.
 Again, I was slightly nervous, but I took "the more you feed the better it works" message to heart, and it worked, again!

-Since training with Fertility UK in 2011, I have helped many women to use the method successfully.
+Since training with Fertility UK in 2011, I have helped many women and their partners to use the method successfully.
 I also continue to learn about all aspects of fertility awareness and contraception, and I continue to speak out about the need for fertility awareness to become a routine option rather than a routinely dismissed one.
 This is a privilege and a pleasure - and all thanks to the 1995 pill scare, a borrowed book and a chat with a friend.